ClusterHQ/flocker/docs/using/examples/environment.rst

 Then run ``flocker-deploy`` to move the MySQL application along with its data to the new destination host:

-.. prompt:: bash alice@mercury:~/flocker-tutorial$ auto
+.. prompt:: bash alice@mercury:~/flocker-tutorial$

-   alice@mercury:~/flocker-tutorial$ flocker-deploy 172.16.255.250 mysql-deployment-moved.yml mysql-application.yml
+   flocker-deploy 172.16.255.250 mysql-deployment-moved.yml mysql-application.yml
-   alice@mercury:~/flocker-tutorial$

 Verify Data Has Moved
 =====================